aljazsim/cli-typescript-code-organizer/README.md

 }
 ```

-### Type Organization Configuration
+### Type Organization Configuration Section

-Specifies how type level elements (properties, indexes, and methods) will be organized.
-Here's an example of the default type configuration section:
+Type organization configuration specifies how type level elements (properties, indexes, and methods) will be organized.

+Here's an example of the default type organization configuration section:

 ```json
 {